OKitel/rcv/cv.md

 ### Contacts
 *OKitel#0345 (Discord)*

 ### About me
 I'm 28 years old.
+I was a doctor, but one day I realized that I do not love my work.
+Steve Jobs said:
+> The only way to do great work is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle.

-I'm a doctor, but I decided to change my life and became a front-end developer.
+So I decided to change my life and became a front-end developer.
 I'm interested in quick and intensive start of my new life.

 ### Skills
-For now I know **HTML** and **CSS** and I'm learning **JS**.
+Learning:
+* **HTML**
+* **CSS**
+* **JS**
+* **Markdown**

 ### Samples of code
 [Task from codewars.com](https://www.codewars.com/kata/greatest-common-divisor)